Former middle school teacher, turned bouncer-around-at-random-shit-jobs, and then freelancer.

 - And just overall not having any idea of what I’m doing or what I should be doing

 All of that is where I used to be.
-Making $20 an hour, doing a job that was boring, with a company that didn’t meet any of my core values and had higher turnover than a rotisserie chicken roaster.
+I couldn’t figure out how to make money online so I was stuck making $20 an hour, doing a job that was boring, with a company that didn’t meet any of my core values and had higher turnover than a rotisserie chicken roaster.

 That is, until July 14, 2017, forever after known as my freedomversary, when I was laid off along with about 30% of the rest of the company.